fontys-intersect/fontys-intersect-2020/bestpractices/splitdevprod.md

-# Splict Development and Production Environments
+# Split Development and Production Environments

 An in-depth page about splitting development and production environments.
 In this page, it will be explained how it works and how it could be implemented.

 ## Table of Contents

 - [Splict Development and Production Environments](#splict-development-and-production-environments)
   - [Table of Contents](#table-of-contents)
   - [Explanation](#explanation)